 For example, with TransferWise (now Wise), when I keep a U.S. dollar balance, that U.S. dollar balance on the Wise app is actually sitting at Community Federal Savings Bank (CSFB), which is a very small thrift bank in New Jersey.
-I would never bank with Community Federal Savings Bank otherwise, but because I can keep a U.S. dollar balance that is a CFSB account white-labeled by Wise.
-You can imagine how much volume and the size of deposits that CFSB has gained just by providing that distribution mechanism to Wise.
-The same with Cross River and with Metrobank, the earnings that they've received from powering the likes of Marqeta, Stripe and Revolut is massive.
+I would never bank with Community Federal Savings Bank otherwise, but because I can keep a U.S. dollar balance that is a CFSB account white-labelled by Wise.
+You can imagine how much volume and the size of deposits CFSB has gained just by providing that distribution mechanism to Wise.
+The same with Cross River and with Metrobank, the earnings that they've received from powering the likes of Marqeta, Stripe and Revolut are massive.
 It's a fascinating use case, and we will be seeing more and more of that.

 Where we are heading in South East Asia

-We are just starting to see Banking-as-a-Service in South East Asia, and will see more of it in the future.
+We are just starting to see Banking-as-a-Service in South East Asia and will see more of it in the future.
 This is where we see local banks looking to offer their products as APIs and not by building branches.
 Relying on distribution via APIs.